Golf Instruction: Time Your Training For Optimal Results | Flagstick.com

 The point is to be aware that you need to think about developing your game now, as the weather becomes less attractive for outdoor golf, and when extra time away from regular play is available.
 Once the winter passes you can then head into Pre-Competition and Competition Periods of the year.

 Yes, give your game a little break after the golf season but if you want to be ready or get ahead for next year, the time to start working with your golf coach is NOW, not next April when you are preparing to play and compete.
-Do the work now and when they season comes you will be ready to execute your new skills and score well without the confusion of learning at the same time.
+Do the work now and when the outdoor season arrives you will be ready to execute your new skills, and score well, without the confusion of learning at the same time.

 Meet with your coach, build a plan, and get started on really taking your game to the next level.